arrebarritra/DD2360HT23/hw_3/report.md

 8. **For a input array of 1024 elements, profile with Nvidia Nsight and report Shared Memory Configuration Size and Achieved Occupancy.
 Did Nvsight report any potential performance issues?**

     ```
     Shared Memory Configuration Size    Kbyte   32.77
     ...                                 ...     ...
     Achieved Occupancy                  %       47.57
     ```

-    No issues potential issues were reported by Nvsight.
+    No potential issues were reported by Nsight.

 # Exercise 2: A Particle Simulation Application